NativeCI/docs/content/en/examples/angular.md

 How to Build and Deploy AngularJS project?
 </description>

+> If you do not have code ready, you can fork the repository being used in this example: [https://github.com/paladium/nativeci-demos](https://github.com/paladium/nativeci-demos)

 ![AngularJS](/images/languages/angularjs.png)

 We are going to deploy a hello-world application for AngularJS, follow along to find different ways you can customise your AngularJS deployment.